 Moving your body in sunlight and green space is always a refreshing way to spend a day.
 If your bicycle has been collecting dust, now’s the perfect time to pump up the tires and head out for a spin.
 Cycling generally keeps you a good distance from others, letting you respect social distancing guidelines while also boosting your Vitamin D and energy levels.

-Even a short ride or a walk can be a game-changer when you’ve been stuck inside too long, or when you’ve maxed out on screen time so much that your eyeballs ache.
+Even a short ride or a walk can be an outdoor activity game-changer when you’ve been stuck inside too long, or when you’ve maxed out on screen time so much that your eyeballs ache.
 Couple a day trip of riding and walking with a picnic in any private outdoor space you have access to, whether that’s a balcony, porch, or backyard.
 Or throw an indoor picnic complete with a basket and blanket in your living room.
 Houseplants can add greenery for a park-like feel.

 3. The Bookworm Staycation